Akshat-palia/python-learning/README.md

 # python-learning
-This is the learning repo for python for data science...and is my first GitHub repository
+This is the learning repo for python for data science...and is my first GitHub repository.
+Author - Akshat Palia